mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 ![Setup](/images/yeoman-angular-webrtc/setup.png "Setup")

-Basically, we only need `angular-route` as dependency and since we want our application to look relatively well with little amount of effort we require Bootstrap as well.
+Basically, we only need `angular-route` as dependency and since we want our application to look relatively well designed with little amount of effort we require Bootstrap as well.

 ### Implementation